-Downtown Aurora is home to a number of galleries, museums, and festivals for every art lover’s taste.
-In recent year’s, downtown Aurora has become a burgeoning arts community and an exciting mecca of art resulting in new artist festivals.
+Downtown Aurora is home to a number of galleries, museums, and festivals.
+Downtown Aurora has become a welcoming arts community that values the work of local artists.

 Aurora hosts a spontaneous art walk on the first Friday of every month at various downtown venues.
 From February through December, more than two dozen venues in downtown Aurora open their doors to art, music, and more.